Language Model Training Gets Another Player: Inspur AI Research Unveils Yuan 1.0

 The large-scale distributed training in Yuan 1.0 combines three different parallelism strategies: tensor, pipeline, and data parallelism.
 To maximize the effectiveness of using computational resources, the model considers parameters that will offer optimal results and prioritizes computational resources to these parameters, according to Inspur AI Research.
 These architecture optimizations allow 245.7 billion parameters to be calculated using 4,095 Petaflop-days of processing power while only sustaining a training loss of 1.64.

 In addition, Inspur developed a Massive Data Filtering System (MDFS) built upon Spark to clean and filter raw data and train a BERT-based model to select high quality text samples.
-MDFS consists of three stages: data collection, course filtering and fine tuning.
+MDFS consists of three stages: data collection, coarse filtering and fine tuning.
 MDFS built the 5 TB corpus used by Yuan 1.0 by filtering 850 TB of raw data collected from the internet.
 This was achieved by running MDFS on a high performance cluster with 36 nodes.
 The resulting corpus is the largest high-quality Chinese corpus in the world, according to Inspur.

 A spokesperson from Inspur could not be reached by press time today.